 SELECTIVE ENFORCEMENT AND FALSE ARRESTS

-Protesters have a right to equal enforcement of the laws, which includes not being subjected to law enforcement merely because of the exercise of a protected right, as well as a Fourth Amendment right not to be arrested without cause.
-Protesters are routinely arrested and harassed due to the NYPD and Parks Department’s selective enforcement of minor regulations, including a great many laws on the books that are never or rarely enforced in other circumstances.
-For example, protesters have been harassed and arrested for holding large banners, placing signs on the ground, walking in the street for a short period of time, sleeping on a sidewalk, using tables to distribute food and literature, drawing with chalk, speaking or playing instruments too loudly, being present in public parks normally open to the public after curfew, dancing, singing, wearing masks, having large bags, and using blankets.
+Protesters have the right to speak and assemble, the right to equal enforcement of the law and the right to not be arrested without cause, which means that they should not be subjected to arrest just because they are protesting.
+In 2011 during Occupy Wall Street, protesters were routinely arrested and harassed due to the NYPD and Parks Department’s selective enforcement of minor regulations that are never or rarely enforced in other circumstances.
+For example, protesters were harassed and arrested for holding large banners, placing signs on the ground, walking in the street for a short period of time, sleeping on a sidewalk, using tables to distribute food and literature, drawing with chalk, speaking or playing instruments too loudly, being present in public parks normally open to the public after curfew, dancing, singing, wearing masks, having large bags and using blankets.

 SURVEILLANCE, RECORDING AND MONITORING OF PUBLIC PROTEST